pulumi/pulumi-component-provider-go-boilerplate/README.md

+> [!WARNING]
+> This boilerplate repo is deprecated.
+New component providers in go should instead start with the [pulumi/pulumi-provider-boilerplate](https://github.com/pulumi/pulumi-provider-boilerplate/) which is based on the [pulumi-go-proivder](https://github.com/pulumi/pulumi-go-provider) SDK and supports both CustomResources and ComponentResources.

 # Pulumi Component Provider Boilerplate (Go)

 This repo is a boilerplate showing how to create a Pulumi component provider written in Go.
 You can search-replace `xyz` with the name of your desired provider as a starting point for creating a component provider for your component resources.